NovationScripts/Multimillionaire/README.md

 If it gets listed, great, but if not, it doesn't matter anyway.

+Participants in our ecosystem will only need to farm some of the most valuable tokens.

 How do you think, is it possible to launch such a project, including the token and interfaces, with a zero budget?

 **We enjoy doing what we love, and we have a talent for it**.